acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 * Order by and `only` show all employees where the monthly income is at least 10000 and the performance rating is no greater than 3
 #### Tips:
 * There are two ways of accomplishing this task: the hard way and the easy way.
 The <strong>hard</strong> way is to think about looping through the data to find the largest number.
 The <strong>easy</strong> way is to manipulate the way the data is displayed and/or returned from querying the collection.
-* Everything is object based in the query - even the functions that you intend to apply to the data.
+* The query is object based - even the functions that you intend to apply to the data.
 Therefore, as you think about constructing your query, think carefully about the order of operations i.e. given a column and/or field in a document, apply this function.